Infusion Center Valuation

 Infusion Services Business Valuation Calculator & Exit Planning Built for Infusion Center Owners

-Infusion centers with diversified drug mixes and strong payer contracts trade at 6x-11x EBITDA.
-YourExitValue tracks the patient volume, reimbursement, and referral metrics buyers use to price acquisitions.
+Infusion centers with diversified payer contracts and high-value specialty drug mixes trade at 3.5x-6.5x SDE and 6.0x-11.0x EBITDA.
+YourExitValue tracks patient volume growth, drug mix composition, and accreditation status buyers use to price infusion center acquisitions.

 Free Infusion Center Valuation Calculator